Modern Slavery Act Statement

 We are an equal-opportunities employer committed to creating and ensuring a non-discriminatory and respectful working environment for our colleagues.
 Our recruitment and people management processes are designed to ensure that all prospective colleagues are legally entitled to work in the UK and to safeguard colleagues from any abuse or coercion once in our employment.

-We conduct web-based and/or face to face training for colleagues to emphasise the importance of acting with integrity and in line with our ICARE principles and Code of Conduct.
+We provide online and/or face to face training for colleagues to emphasise the importance of acting with integrity and in line with our ICARE principles and Code of Conduct.

 Our principal suppliers are regulated manufacturers and distributors of medical-surgical products, medical devices and pharmaceutical products.